How to Restore and Maintain Oak Kitchen Worktops

 I’ve recently restored an area of our kitchen worktop which is a high-traffic section of the kitchen.
 It’s the places where all the dirty dishes, bowls and cups go to be washed up.
 This makes for a lot of wear and tear and constantly receives water spillages.

 Step 1.
-Clear the area
+Clear and Clean the Area

 Before you get started, ensure the area is clear by removing anything on the worktop.
 It’s also a good idea to clean the area with some non toxic surface cleaner.
 Before moving onto the next step ensure the area is dry.
+We use Method Antibacterial All Purpose Cleaner for the best results.

 Starting with a 120grit sandpaper use an orbital sander or similar to remove the majority of the dents, scratches and any water damaged areas.
 Ensure you work in the same direction of the grain, moving the sander up and down in the direction of the boards.